Showing the single result

 Antibiotics like Azithromycin can cause diarrhea, which may be a symptom of a new infection.
 If you have watery or bloody diarrhea, call your doctor.
 Do not take anti-diarrhea medicines without consulting your doctor.

-Avoid sunlight exposure or using tanning beds.
+Avoid sunlight exposure or use tanning beds.
 Azithromycin can make sunburn more easily.
-Use a sunscreen (SPF 30 or higher) and wear protective clothing when you are outdoors.
+Use a sunscreen (SPF 30 or higher) and wear protective clothing outdoors.

 Avoid other drugs that can cause irregular heart rhythm or QT prolongation.